bonitasoft/bonita-doc/md/deactivate-a-user.md

 # Deactivate a user

-Note: If a user is deactivated, the user cannot log in to Bonita BPM Portal.
+Note: If a user is deactivated, the user cannot log in to Bonita Portal.
 The Administrator cannot add a membership to a deactivated user.
 In consequence, the **Add membership button ** is not displayed for a deactivated user.

 ## How to deactivate a user